pxslip/db-studio/docs/app/data-model.md

   M2M relationships, M2As require a junction data table as well as an additional column on the junction table to store the related tables' names.

-To learn more about how these relationships work conceptually, as well as how they are handled within Directus, see our guide on [relationships](/configuration/data-model/relationships).
+To learn more about how these relationships work conceptually, as well as how they are handled within DB Studio, see our guide on [relationships](/configuration/data-model/relationships).

 ### Database Schemas